zehao-here/projects/cuties/evaluation.md

 ---
-layout: post
+layout: post-cutie
-title: "Sine of the Students (Evaluation Design of Two Courses)"
+title: Sine of the Students (Evaluation Design of Two Courses)
-categories: [cuties]
 ---

 # Sine of the Students